m1maker/NGT/README.md

 - **Encryption:** Use the AES256 algorithm to protect user passwords, game resources, etc.
 - **Networking system:** Create online games.

-Since NGT is not yet ready for use and contains many problems, your contribution to this project to improve it is very important to us.

 # Building and Contribution